Joel-hou/SmartInspector/README.md

                              'disk_over_commit': disk_over_commit})
 ```
 Disk Over Commit:
-If true, nova check disk space on the target host by maximum size from the disk image file defination, otherwise False indicates that checking by actual size of disk image file.
+If true, nova check disk space on the target host by maximum size from the disk image file defination, otherwise False indicates that checking by actual size of the disk image file.

 ### 22 Notification Configuration